 A feedback loop to modify activities as needed.

 ADRC actively markets to and serves private pay individuals in addition to those that require public assistance.
+Would be good to have a model – add in an appendix?

 C. Case Finding

 Case Finding is a combination of methods used to identify and connect with individuals who are interested in and/or could benefit from ADRC services.
 An ADRC will develop case finding strategies that prioritize individuals at risk of entering institutional care; minorities, especially those who are low-income; individuals with limited English proficiency; individuals with dementia, and individuals who are socially or geographically isolated.